Jaycode88/veg-centric-msp3/README.md

     - Users that are signed Up and Signed in are able to save favourite recipes aswell as edit and delete their own recipes.

+    - The Sign in and sign up forms are displayed on [Materialize](https://materializecss.com/) Cards.

 ![screenshot](static/documentation/signinup.webp)
 ![screenshot](static/documentation/signin.webp)

 - #### Profile Page
     - The Profile Page enhances the user experience by centralizing user-related information and actions.
 It allows users to manage their profile, access their uploaded recipes, and easily revisit their favorite recipes.
 Additionally, it provides a sense of ownership and engagement within the Veg-Centric community.

+    - All contents on this page are arranged into a [Materialize](https://materializecss.com/) Collapsible.

 ![screenshot](static/documentation/profile.webp)

 - #### About Page
     - The About page in the project provides users with a comprehensive overview of Veg-Centric Recipes.
 It introduces the project's mission, highlights the significance of a veg-centric lifestyle, and delves into the vibrant community that makes this project unique.
 Additionally, links are provided to our Terms and Conditions and Privacy Policy for users to reference.
 This page aims to give users a clear understanding of what Veg-Centric Recipes is all about and how they can get involved.

+    - The "About" details are displayed on [Materialize](https://materializecss.com/) Card.

 ![mockup](static/documentation/about.webp)